Welcome to St. Paul's Episcopal Church in Bellingham, Washington!

 The Baptismal Covenant

 For us, it's all about this covenant.
-These solemn words are a clear statement of our vows to follow Jesus, they remind us what the Christian life looks like, and reiterate what we believe.
-Every member of the congregation recites this, and promises to live up to it several times a year.:
+These solemn words are a clear statement of our vows to follow Jesus.
+They remind us what the Christian life looks like, and they clearly reiterate what we believe.
+Every member of the congregation recites these vows several times a year, and promises to live up to them while helping one another live up to them as well:

 Do you believe in God the Father?